Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/InputActuatorComponent.md

 forum.](https://forum.unity.com/forums/ml-agents.453/)

 ## Getting started
 The C# code for the `InputActuatorComponent` exists inside of the extensions package (com.unity.ml-agents.extensions).
 A good first step would be to familiarize with the extensions package by reading the document [here](com.unity.ml-agents.extensions.md).
-The second step would be to take a look at how we have implemented the C# code in the example Input Integratin scene (located under  ML-Agents-Input-Example/Assets/ML-Agents/Examples/PushBlock/).
+The second step would be to take a look at how we have implemented the C# code in the example Input Integration scene (located under  ML-Agents-Input-Example/Assets/ML-Agents/Examples/PushBlock/).
 Once you have some familiarity, then the next step would be to add the InputActuatorComponent to your player Agent.
 The example we have implemented uses C# Events to send information from the Input System.

 Additionally, see below for additional technical specifications on the C# code for the InputActuatorComponent.